Italy's League seeks to trigger elections, files censure motion

 Salvini urged lawmakers on Friday to return to parliament in Rome and break their summer vacations.
 "There's nothing to say that we cannot make parliamentarians work in the middle of August.
 Lawmakers should get off their bums and work."

-The political crisis has jolted Italians out of their August torpor, with millions of voters holidaying on the beach and facing the first autumn election in Italy's post-war history.
+The political crisis has jolted Italians out of their August torpor, a time when millions of people are holidaying on the beach, and raised the prospect of the first autumn election in Italy's post-war history.

-"It's a mess basically," said Marta Bonora, a 21-year-old languages student in Milan, noting that Salvini's crackdown on immigration meant other problems were being ignored.
+"It's a mess basically," said Marta Bonora, a 21-year-old languages student in Milan, saying Salvini's crackdown on immigration meant other problems were being ignored.

 Anna Scoccia, 63, who works at a newsstand in Rome, was also cynical: "This is all a big joke, it's another of Salvini's stunts to keep his popularity up.
 I don't believe we will go to elections but I am still terrified by what comes next."